vinay-prasad/spring-boot-examples/spring-boot-cloud/README.md

 Changes to employee-consumer (Which is going to invoker producers without knowing a specific producer)
  1. Add dependency "spring-cloud-starter-ribbon"
  2. Autowire LoadBalancerClient annotation in the consumer (Earlier it was DiscoveryClient)
  3. Update the controller code to get the URI and restart the consumer

+		@Autowired
+		private LoadBalancerClient loadBalancer;
+		public void getEmployee() throws RestClientException, IOException {
+			ServiceInstance serviceInstance=loadBalancer.choose("employee-producer");
+			System.out.println(serviceInstance.getUri());
+			String baseUrl=serviceInstance.getUri().toString() + "/employee";

 Consumer picks any available producer for making request.

+## Netflix Hysterix : FallBack and CircuitBreaker
+	Hystrix is a latency and fault tolerance library designed to
+	- isolate points of access to remote systems,services and 3rd party libraries,
+	- stop cascading failure and enable resilience in complex distributed systems where failure is inevitable Two features of Hystrix-
+ 1. Fallback method (Like a try catch, where on an exception a controlled operation is performed)
+ 2. Circuit Breaker

+ ### Fallback method
+     To implement Fallback method, the producer needs to be updated with few simple changes
+     1. add hystrix depedency in pom "spring-cloud-starter-hystrix"
+     2. add annotation to SpringBootApplication @EnableCircuitBreaker
+     3. update the controller to decalare and define Fallback method

+     	@RequestMapping(value = "/employee", method = RequestMethod.GET)
+		@HystrixCommand(fallbackMethod = "getDataFallBack")
+		public Employee firstPage() {
+		// actual method
+		}

+		public Employee getDataFallBack() {
+		// fallback method
+		}